AdrienBertaud/Find-the-Higgs-boson-with-machine-learning/README.md

 # Machine Learning Project 1: Find the Higgs boson

-This directory contains all code necessary to run our tests and get the model that we submitted on aicrowd.
+This directory contains all code necessary to rerun our tests and get the model that we submitted on [AIcrowd challenge](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs)

 ## Contributors